 - Sunglasses aren’t just for summer.
 Snow and ice are reﬂective, so the sun’s rays can reach your eyes from below as well as above.
-The low sun in winter can be particularly dazzling, so wear sunglasses on sunny winter days, particularly when driving.
+The low sun in winter can be dazzling, so wear sunglasses on sunny winter days, particularly when driving.

 Central heating can make already dry eyes feel worse.
 There are some simple steps you can take to feel more comfortable:

+Many people will be working from home this winter, and lighting is very important.
 You will see better in bright light than in dim light, so you might find that you need to wear your glasses more when the lighting is poor.
 If you have problems seeing in low light, we recommend:

 If you still have difficulty seeing, book an appointment with your optometrist.